legend-exp/legend-data-format-specs/docs/src/daq_data.md

 ## General DAQ structure

-DAQ data is represented by a table, each row represents a DAQ event on a single (physical or logical) input channel.
+(Data Acquisition) DAQ data is represented by a table, each row represents a DAQ event on a single (physical or logical) input channel.
 Event building will happen at a higher data level.

 The detailed structure of DAQ data will depend on the DAQ system and experimental setup.
 However, fields like these may become mandatory for all DAQs: